surajgupta-git/find-Businesses/README.md

 # find-businesses
-go to a directory and run "create-react-app project_name" then replace the src and public folder with the one in repository. then open the terminal in that directory and run "npm start" command browser opens automatically
+Go to a particular directory and run "create-react-app project_name" then replace the src and public folder with the one in repository.
+Open the terminal in that directory and run "npm start" command browser opens automatically.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts